Salt (2010 film): Filming

-On a budget of $130 million, principal photography took place mostly on location in New York City and Washington, D.C. from 2 March to 15 June 2009.
+On a budget of $130 million, principal photography took place mostly on location in New York City and Washington, D.C. from March to June 2009.
 Noyce decided to avoid "typical postcard views of Washington, D.C." to reflect "the more day-to-day environment of massive federal buildings inhabited by the typical bureaucrat".
 The opening sequence in North Korea was shot at the Floyd Bennett Field, with an extra who had experience with prisoner exchanges acting as a consultant.
 Salt's rendezvous with Orlov was shot on the Frying Pan, a former lighthouse ship, now moored in the Hudson River, at 26th Street in New York.
 The outside of the KA training facility was the Makaryev Monastery in Russia, while the interior was the Russian Orthodox Cathedral of the Holy Virgin Protection in New York's East Village, where the funeral was also shot.
 Filming for a chase sequence took place on Water Street in Albany, New York, near the Interstate 787 ramp, between April and May.
 Studio production took place at Grumman Studios in Bethpage, New York.
-While the film was in postproduction, di Bonaventura became dissatisfied with some scenes.
-Steven Zaillian was brought for uncredited rewrites; reshoots, mostly of action scenes, were held in New York during January 2010.
+Steven Zaillian was brought for uncredited rewrites.
 Filming also took place on 157th St and Riverside Drive in the upper Manhattan neighborhood of Washington Heights.
 Some scenes were also filmed outside of Manhattan, including the Bronx, Queens, and Staten Island, and in Westchester County.

 After Jolie had just given birth to twins, she spent time training before filming to get fit to perform almost all of the stunts herself.
 Bonaventura said, "She is so prepared and so ready and gung-ho, she'll do any stunt.
 We had her jumping out of helicopters, shooting, jumping off of all sorts of things and infiltrating places that are impossible to infiltrate".
 Salt's fighting style was described as a mixture of Muay Thai, Shaolin Kung-Fu, and Jeet Kune Do, which was considered by the stunt team the most suitable for Jolie's physique, and Krav Maga, for its rawness and aggressiveness.
 Noyce wanted to film the scene where Salt hangs from the edge of the building in a studio with chroma key, but Jolie insisted on doing it herself in the actual location.
 On May 29, 2009, filming was temporarily halted after Jolie suffered a minor head injury while filming an action scene.
 She was taken to a hospital as a precautionary measure and released on the same day with no serious injuries, allowing filming to resume.
 Salt's escape after being captured in St. Bartholomew's originally involved her jumping off a building into a window-cleaning machine, but budgetary constraints caused the scene to be changed into a car chase.